The Ultimate New York Comic-Con Guide

 You can park near the Javits Convention Center for NYCC but you’ll need this secret weapon below.
 This tip comes from years of experience.
 It’s full proof.

 Your best bet is to plan ahead and pay ahead.
-You can do that with guaranteed spot the car park of choice using the Park Whiz App.
+You can do that with a guaranteed spot in the car park of choice using the Park Whiz App.
 If you drive up to any carpark the day of the event the odds are 90 percent the lots are full.
 Using Park Whiz and PAYING IN ADVANCE (that’s key), means you drive up to the lot and they will not dare tell you the lot’s full.

 Traveling to New York Comic-Con